dashersw/cote/README.md

 #### Creating the arbitration service

+Lets build on top of our conversion service.
 A simple implementation of such a service would look like the following.
 First, we require cote and instantiate a responder for the API.
 Because now we have two responders, `arbitration API` and `currency conversion responder`, we need to add segmentation by using `key` property.
 If we had no keys in our examples, some requests from our `client.js` would end up in `currency conversion responder` and we would get correct response, but some of the requests would end up in `arbitration API`, and since arbitration responder isn't listening to `'convert'` events, the request would remain unanswered.